Introduction

 The Book of Exodus

-From a position of high esteem, however, Moses was forced to flee the land when he killed an Egyptian trying to help his own people.
+From a position of high esteem of royalty, however, Moses was forced to flee the land when he killed an Egyptian trying to help his own people.
 He lived for the next 40 years in the backside of the desert in the area near Midian.
 Even his journey to get there and then back to Egypt may have taken him twice over some of the same ground he would later lead the Israelites.
 God prepared him.
 But God also humbled him.
 Moses was in his 80s, when God finally called him.

 Do you think God has forgotten you?
 He has not.
 God may be testing you.
 How will you respond in the silent moments of life, when no one is looking, no one is there, and you need help, and none comes?
 Are you alone?
 You can be alone in a crowd.
 All may fail you, even your family, the Church, civic leaders.
 You may live in a land of no social services to turn to.
 I think of those shivering in the cold, hungry, and even homeless.
 Do you think God has forgotten you?
 He has not.
 Trust His love.